davidebolo1993/cosigtdoc/docs/usecases/usecases.md

 ### Required Tools

 Several tools are necessary to complete the following sections.
-The most straightforward approach is to install them using [conda](https://docs.conda.io/projects/conda/en/latest/index.html) or similar package managers, as shown below (similar to the approach described in [setup documentation](/docs/setup/setup.md)):
+The most straightforward approach is to install them using [conda](https://docs.conda.io/projects/conda/en/latest/index.html) or similar package managers, as shown below (similar to the approach described in [→ setup documentation](/setup/setup.html)):

 ```bash
 cd cosigt_test